Particular/docs.particular.net/samples/servicecontrol/adapter-rabbitmq-different-topologies/sample.md

  3. Using [ServiceControl Management](/servicecontrol/license.md#servicecontrol-management-app) tool, set up ServiceControl to monitor endpoints using RabbitMQ transport:

    * Add a new ServiceControl instance.
-   * Use default `Particular.ServiceControl` as the instance name (make sure there is no other instance of SC running with the same name).
+   * Use default `Particular.ServiceControl` as the instance name (ensure there is no other instance of SC running with the same name).
    * Specify `host=localhost` as a connection string.
 ServiceControl Management Utility will automatically create queues and exchanges on the broker.

 NOTE: If other ServiceControl instances have been running on this machine, it's necessary to specify a non-default port number for API.
 [Adjust ServicePulse settings](/servicepulse/host-config.md#changing-the-servicecontrol-url) accordingly to point to this location.